agathoklisx/libved/README.md

 /* My opinion on this editor.

- * It is assumed of course, that this product is not meant for production use; it
+ * It is assumed of course, that this product is not meant for wide production use;
- * is far far faaaar away to the completion, but is an editor which implements the
+ * but even if it was, it is far far faaaar away to the completion, but is an editor
- * basic operation set that can be considered enough to be productive, which runs
+ * which implements at least the basic operation set that can be considered enough
+ * to be productive, which runs really low in memory resources and with rather few
- * really low in memory resources.
-Theoretically (assuming the code is good enough)
+ * lines of code.
+Theoretically (assuming the code is good enough) it could be used
- * it could be used in situations such primitive environments, since is indepentent
- * and that is the main interesting point of this.
+ * in situations (such primitive environments), since is indepentent and that is a
+ * very interesting point.

  * And this (probably) is the reason for the persistence to self sufficiency.
  * The other (probably again and by digging around the mind) is about some beliefs